Paul Boniface Akaabre

 Study Scholarships and Research Grants are available for highly qualified graduate students, PhD candidates, and post-doctoral researchers in all disciplines to study and carry out research at universities or research institutes in Germany.

-Study Scholarships are available to highly-qualified final year undergraduate students or those who have received an undergraduate degree of all disciplines for a full master's degree program at a German university, or for a study at a German university as part of a postgraduate or Master's degree program completed in the home country.
+Study Scholarships: Highly qualified final year undergraduate students or those who have received an undergraduate degree of all disciplines may apply for the DAAD Study Scholarship for a full Master’s degree program at a German university or for study at a German university as part of a postgraduate or Master’s degree program completed in the home country.

-Research Grants-One Year Grants are available to highly qualified candidates who have completed a Master’s degree or in exceptional cases a Bachelor's degree at the latest by the time they begin their grant-supported research in Germany.
+Research Grants-One Year Grants: Awarded to highly qualified candidates who have completed a Master’s degree or Diploma, or in exceptional cases a Bachelor’s degree at the latest by the time they begin their grant supported research.

-UBC is a DAAD Partner University and may nominate a total of two priority candidates for the Study Scholarship and/or Long-Term Research Grant programs.
-To be considered as UBC’s priority candidates, applicants are required to complete the following tasks before UBC’s application deadline of 16 October 2020 at 4:00 pm PDT:
+UBC is a DAAD Partner University and may nominate a total of two candidates for the Study Scholarship and/or Long-Term Research Grant programs.
+To be considered as UBC’s candidates, applicants are required to complete the following tasks before UBC’s application deadline of 15 October 2021 at 4:00 pm PT:

 1. Prepare and gather application materials